EPC-MSU/XILab/README.md

 ## How to deploy a XiLab project on a Windows computer

-:warning: *For Windows 10, XILab can only be build with administrator rights.*
+:warning: *For Windows 10 and above, XILab can only be build with administrator rights.*

 - Clone [**XiLab** repository](https://github.com/EPC-MSU/XILab) to `C:\projects\XILab` or download a repository archive and unpack it to `C:\projects\XILab`.